camptocamp/build-debian-cloud/plugins/README.md

   Adds some common packages to the AMI.
 * ``unattended-upgrades``
   Enables unattended upgrades with aptitude.
 Your EC2 server will upgrade itself daily.
-* ``ec2-user``
+* ``admin-user``
-  Creates a user named 'ec2-user', gives it sudo rights and disables the root login.
+  Creates a user named 'admin', gives it sudo rights and disables the root login.
 * ``remount``
   Remounts the bootstrapped volume.
   With this plugin you can inspect the results of the bootstrapping process without launching an instance.